uriel1998/agaetr/README.md

 #### YOURLS

+Uses `curl` to make the API call.
 Go to your already functional [YOURLS](https://yourls.org/) instance.
 Get the API key (secret signature token) from the `Tools` page of your admin interface.
 Place the URL of your instance and API key into `agaetr.ini`.

 `yourls_api =`
 `yourls_site =`

 #### WAYBACK MACHINE

-We are using a CURL method with API keys.
+We are using `curl` with API keys.
 Get [your keys for the Internet Archive here](https://archive.org/account/s3.php) and then place them in agaetr.ini like so:

 wayback_access = ACCESS_KEY
 wayback_secret = SECRET